Herd immunity: Theoretical basis

-With p being by itself on the left side of the equation, it can be renamed as p_{c}, representing the critical proportion of the population needed to be immune to stop the transmission of disease, which is the same as the "herd immunity threshold" HIT.
+With p being by itself on the left side of the equation, it can be renamed as p_{c}, representing the critical proportion of the population needed to be immune to stop the transmission of disease, which is the same as the HIT.
 R_{0} functions as a measure of contagiousness, so low R_{0} values are associated with lower HITs, whereas higher R_{0}s result in higher HITs.
-For example, the HIT for a disease with an R_{0} of 2 is theoretically only 50%, whereas a disease with an R_{0} of 10 the theoretical HIT is 90%.
+For example, the HIT for a disease with an R_{0} of 2 is theoretically only 50%, whereas a disease with an R_{0} of 10, the theoretical HIT is 90%.

 When the effective reproduction number R_{e} of a contagious disease is reduced to and sustained below 1 new individual per infection, the number of cases occurring in the population gradually decreases until the disease has been eliminated.
 If a population is immune to a disease in excess of that disease's HIT, the number of cases reduces at a faster rate, outbreaks are even less likely to happen, and outbreaks that occur are smaller than they would be otherwise.
 If the population immunity falls below the herd immunity threshold, where the effective reproduction number increases to above 1, the population is said to have an "immunity gap", and then the disease is neither in a steady state nor decreasing in incidence, but is actively spreading through the population and infecting a larger number of people than usual.

-An assumption in these calculations is that populations are homogeneous, or well-mixed, meaning that every individual is equally likely to come into contact with any other individual, when in reality populations are better described as social networks as individuals tend to cluster together, remaining in relatively close contact with a limited number of other individuals.
+An assumption in these calculations is that populations are homogeneous, or well-mixed, meaning that every individual is equally likely to come into contact with any other individual, when in reality, populations are better described as social networks as individuals tend to cluster together, remaining in relatively close contact with a limited number of other individuals.
 In these networks, transmission only occurs between those who are geographically or physically close to one another.
 The shape and size of a network is likely to alter a disease's HIT, making incidence either more or less common.
 Mathematical models can use contact matrices to estimate the likelihood of encounters and thus transmission.

 In heterogeneous populations, R_{0} is considered to be a measure of the number of cases generated by a "typical" contagious person, which depends on how individuals within a network interact with each other.
 Interactions within networks are more common than between networks, in which case the most highly connected networks transmit disease more easily, resulting in a higher R_{0} and a higher HIT than would be required in a less connected network.
 In networks that either opt not to become immune or are not immunized sufficiently, diseases may persist despite not existing in better-immunized networks.